guillaume-chervet/MLOpsPython/step_1_extraction.md

 pipenv run python -m unittest tests.extraction_test
 ```

-You can now code and debug a real unit test for extraction.py from PyCharm your first unit test.
+You can now code and debug a real unit test for extraction.py using PyCharm.
+Here is your first unit test.

 Coverage
 ```bash